 According to some Catholic sources, Simon Magus, in an attempt to demonstrate his power, hurled himself off a tall structure and seemed to be floating in the air while Peter was on his knees praying and commanding the spirits to drop him, whereby Simon fell to his death.
 When Emperor Nero arrived back in town to learn of the death of his most favored Simon, he ordered Peter to be crucified in his circus.

-There are many Catholic paintings which have served to propagate this story, though there is no solid body of reliable evidence that such a story is actually true, nor whether or not Simon Peter ever ventured to Rome.
+There are many Catholic paintings which have served to propagate this story, yet the few references documented by the Apostolic Fathers gives just a few sketchy details.
 One thing for certain, is both figures passed away and each man left a legacy opposed to the other; Yet confused and blended together by many who were disposed to such flimsy fables, the name & Apostolic authority of Peter was mixed & confused with the legend & pagan tradition of Simon Magus in a concoction which developed into the Papacy.

-Just as the death of Peter and all the other Apostles by no means marked the end of Christianity, so it was that Simon’s Universal Church of Rome continued on.
+Just as the death of Peter and all the other Apostles by no means marked the end of Christianity, so it was that Simon’s pagan Christianity continued on.
 Indeed, Roman Catholicism to this day has Simon’s signature written all over it.
 Much has been documented about this man who has been called ‘the Great Heretic’ and ‘Father of Gnosticism’ with the adverse affects of his hybrid religion of the Babylonian Mysteries blended with elements of the Christian faith.

 So much of Roman Catholicism comes to light when reckoning with Simon Magus and his hometown of Samaria: